-Expenditure of a personal nature may generally not be taken into account in determining a taxpayer's income tax liability, under South Africa's tax system.
+Expenditure of a personal nature is generally not taken into account in determining a taxpayer's income tax liability, under South Africa's tax system.
 One of the notable exceptions relates to medical expenditure.
 South Africa is aligned with the practice in many other countries of granting tax relief for medical expenditure.